About Our Retreats

 Retreat cost

 We request a financial contribution to support our retreats and the monastery.
-Contributions are made on a sliding scale basis.
 Accommodations are in 4-8 person rooms (bunk beds).
 A full contribution helps us meet our operating cost.
 Additional contributions or donations can help support others to attend.
-The per person per night base scale is as follows: (lodging and all meals are included)
+In addition, we offer a sliding scale to make it more affordable for everybody.

-• Camping (bring your own tent and equipment): $100-$50
+Adult Camping (bring your own tent and equipment): $100-$60

 Themed Retreats